The Yoast SEO readability analysis: methodological choices explained

 Transition words

 Using transition words is like putting cement between your sentences.
 The relation between two sentences becomes apparent by the use of transition words.
-Readers will understand your content much better if you make proper use of these kinds of words.
+Readers will understand your content better if you properly use these words.

 With transition words, you indicate relationships both between paragraphs as well as within paragraphs.
 They indicate whether a conclusion is coming up, or maybe a comparison or an enumeration.
-When readers know what to expect next, they’ll be able to process your text more easily.
+Readers can process your text more easily when they know what to expect next.

 Read how the transition words check works here